Raspberry Scones

 Scones

-Start off by whisking together flour, brown sugar, baking powder, baking soda, and salt.
+- Start off by whisking together flour, brown sugar, baking powder, baking soda, and salt in a large bowl.

-Then, make sure your butter is very cold and cut it into the dry ingredients.
+- Then, make sure your butter is very cold and cut it into the flour mixture.
 You don’t want the butter to fully integrate into the dough.
 Mix in the butter with your hands, squeezing it to smash it down as you work.
-Stop when the butter is broken into pea-sized pieces.
+Keep going until the butter breaks into pea-sized pieces.
 You could also use a food processor – giving short pulses until the butter is the correct size.
 If you do this with an electric mixer, you run the risk of over-mixing.

-Whisk the dry ingredients into the wet ingredients.
+- Whisk the dry ingredients into the wet ingredients.
 You still want to be careful about not overworking the dough.
-Everything should be combined, but the batter should still be lumpy.
+Everything will be combined, but the batter will still be lumpy.

-To bake, you can divide the dough evenly and put it into a greased scone pan [paid link] – this will make the most uniform scones.
+- To bake, you can divide the dough evenly and put it into a greased scone pan [paid link] – this will make the most uniform scones.
+If you’re really worried about the scones sticking, make sure your pan is also lightly floured.

-Scones are best eaten within a few days, but you can freeze them in an airtight container for months.
+- Scones are best within a few days, but you can freeze them in an airtight container for months.

 Lemon Glaze